-Back on the main north-south trail from the Allers Wayside heading north again, the trail emerges from the trees and enters the town of Normal right at the police station.
-Cross the active railroad tracks at the dedicated crossing and look for the downtown area on the right.
+Heading north again from the Allers Wayside, the trail emerges from the trees and alters its straight line trajectory to cross active railroad tracks.
+At the Normal Police Station, turn right to cross the railroad, double back to the left and look for The Circle and the uptown area on the right.
 Home to Illinois State University, Normal is a charming college town, and this area is full of colorful storefronts and hip eateries and pubs.

 The final mile of Constitution Trail takes you under Interstate 55 and past a few more housing developments interspersed with some farm fields.
 There are also two gravel-processing facilities along this stretch.
 On the horizon, a row of large silos signals the northern trailhead and conclusion of the Constitution Trail at Kerrick Road.